-We recently wrote a review about our stay at the Beatles themed Ibis Styles Dale Street hotel.
+We recently wrote a review about our stay at the amazing Beatles themed Ibis Styles Dale Street hotel.
 You can read it HERE.
 This blog is about how to spend 3 days in this wonderful city.

 We arrived around lunchtime, as check in wasn't until 2pm, we ditched our bags in the Ibis Styles and headed out to find some food.
 We stumbled upon Harrison's Bar and Kitchen 5 minutes walk away at 23 North John Street admiring the decor, we set out to find some food.
 Down a short flight of stairs is a single roomed pub/diner/sports bar, complete with Abbey Road mural on the wall.
 Friendly and non flashy, what drew us in was the lunch menu listing 2 bowls of 'Scouse' for £10.
 Brilliant!
 Scouse, a thick lamb and vegetable stew with crusty bread and red cabbage, is hearty and warming, and it's where Liverpool's inhabitants get their nickname from.

 Once we could check in, after admiring the room, we grabbed a coffee to go from the lobby machine (every hotel should have this!!), and set off to visit the two cathedrals in Liverpool, about a 20 minute walk away.